eoscryptodev/dappgame/README.md

  /___|  \___|  \__,_| |___/  IDE

 ```
-This boilerplate uses Phaser 3 + TypeScript + Angular 8 + several working services from The Dapp Network + a whole host of other goodies!
+This boilerplate uses Phaser 3 + TypeScript + Angular 8 + several working services from The Dapp Network + a whole host of other goodies to get your EOSIO game development up and running faster than ever.

 Start the Zeus IDE with [Gitpod](https://gitpod.io/#https://github.com/eoscryptodev/dappgame)